Mani-2102/Time-Analyzer-21-2/README.md

-Time Duration Analysis Web
+Created on Feb 22, 2025 for --Time duration analysis Time Duration Analysis Web
   A Time Duration Analysis Web application is a tool designed to track, analyze, and visualize time-based events.
   It allows users to record events (such as clicks or tasks) and generates insights like total time, average duration, and frequency.